By Anna Gay on | No Comments

 Building a solid client base to the point where you have sessions booked year-round usually takes months, and often years, to achieve.
 Sometimes, you will be overbooked, yet six months later, you may struggle to book a single session.

 Unfortunately, this is often the “way things are” with a photography business (and many small businesses, for that matter!) in the first months and years, so please know that things usually get better over time.
 You just have to be persistent!

-In the mean time, if you are having trouble booking client shoots, but still want to earn an income with your photography, here are some ideas to help you generate income while working towards getting your schedule full with bookings.
+In the meantime, if you have trouble booking client shoots but still want to earn an income with your photography, here are some ideas to help you generate income while working towards getting your schedule packed with bookings.

 Remember – hairdressers see a lot of soon-to-be brides, so ask your hairdresser if they would be willing to recommend your photography business to their clients who are planning weddings.

 Becoming a guest contributor for your favorite photography blogs is not only fun, but it's also more accessible than you may think.

 Photography blogs are always looking for fresh content, and putting together a concise proposal for a post (or posts) will help speed the process so that the people in charge of scheduling posts can go ahead and get you on their schedule.